 - Individuals should first attempt to resolve concerns on their own.

 - For employees, supervisors/managers should be brought in if there is repeated non-compliance.

 - For students, student conduct/COM CARE should be contacted for repeated non-compliance.

-While compliance is a personal responsibility, repeated refusal to comply with these or other physical distancing guidelines should be handled through appropriate channels.
+While compliance is a personal responsibility, repeated refusal to comply with protocols should be handled through the appropriate channels.